PowerDNS/pdns/docs/lua-records/functions.rst

   - ``backupSelector``: used to pick the IP address from list of all candidates if all addresses are down.
 Choices include 'pickclosest', 'random', 'hashed', 'all' (default to 'random').
   - ``source``: Source IP address to check from
   - ``stringmatch``: check ``url`` for this string, only declare 'up' if found
   - ``useragent``: Set the HTTP "User-Agent" header in the requests.
-By default it is set to "PowerDNS Authoritative Server/" plus the version number
+By default it is set to "PowerDNS Authoritative Server"

   An example of IP address sets: